Making a smooth and settled transition to your higher degree by research program will help you to feel comfortable and best able to succeed.

 Please note that you will be able to enrol up to two weeks before your start date (which is stated in your offer letter).
 You have until two weeks after your start date to complete the enrolment process.

-The step-by-step enrolment process is as follows:
+The step-by-step enrolment process are as described in the Re-enrolment Guide.

 You will then be asked to confirm or change your start date.
 The default start date will be the date that appears on your letter of offer.
 You can change this date to an actual start date providing that date is within 2 weeks (either side) of the current date.
 If your start date is further away than this but within the current semester, you will have to return to myHub closer to that date to complete your enrolment.